Names Not Numbers

 Nora and Matthew Koenig In honor of our Hillel Torah graduates, Dana, Adam, Abigail and Aaron and in memory of their great grandparents, Louis and Vera Mayers, who were survivors.

-Leora and Jonathan Stern In honor of our grandmother Fanny Gottlieb and in loving memory of Rabbi Eliezer Gottlieb, Mozes and Helen Stern, Morris and Frances Flatt, Joshua and Rachel Langbort, all of blessed memory.
+Leora and Jonathan Stern In honor of our grandmother, Fanny Gottlieb, and in loving memory of Rabbi Eliezer Gottlieb, Mozes and Helen Stern, Morris and Frances Flatt, Joshua and Rachel Langbort, all of blessed memory.
 All survivors of the Shoah, whose strength, bravery, heroism, love of Judaism and life dwell within us.

 AMBASSADOR OF TORAH